 Masaru YARIME is Associate Professor at the Division of Public Policy in the Hong Kong University of Science and Technology (HKUST).
 He also has appointments as Honorary Reader at the Department of Science, Technology, Engineering and Public Policy in University College London, Visiting Associate Professor at the Graduate School of Public Policy in the University of Tokyo, and Visiting Associate Professor at the School of Environment and Society in the Tokyo Institute of Technology.
 His research interests center around science, technology, and innovation policy for energy, environment, and sustainability.
 He has contributed to many international initiatives, including the United Nations Environment Programme Finance Initiative on Environmental Risk Integration in Sovereign Credit Analysis, Intergovernmental Panel on Climate Change Working Group III Fifth Assessment Report, and the Expert Group on Policy Support Tools and Methodologies of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services.
 Currently he is serving on the editorial board of the international journals, Sustainability Science, Environmental Innovation and Societal Transitions, Frontiers in Energy Research – Energy Systems and Policy, and Frontiers in Sustainable Cities – Governance and Cities.
 He received B.Eng. and M.S. in Chemical Engineering from the University of Tokyo and the California Institute of Technology respectively and Ph.D. in Economics and Policy Studies of Innovation and Technological Change from Maastricht University in the Netherlands.
 His previous appointments include Senior Research Fellow at the National Institute of Science and Technology Policy.
 Personal Web Page: http://yarime.net/

-On 25 October 2019, Professor Wolfgang Ketter of the University of Cologne gave a seminar.
-The title of the presentation was “Sustainable Energy without Fear: The Role of Artificial Intelligence” and he explained that concerns about renewable energy are raised not only in Germany but also around the world.
-He also showed that we don’t need to fear this rise of sustainable energy, the opposite is true: we have excellent technology on our hand to make this a successful transition.
+On October 25, 2019, Professor Wolfgang Ketter of the University of Cologne gave a seminar.
+The title of the presentation was “Sustainable Energy Without Fear: The Role of Artificial Intelligence” and he explained that concerns about renewable energy are raised not only in Germany but also around the world.
+He also showed that we do not need to fear this rise of sustainable energy, the opposite is true: we have excellent technology on hand to make this a successful transition.

-There are “wicked problem” such as impact of climate change and energy challenges, that are too complex to identify and resolve.
-Wicked problems not only have a lot of variables and stakeholders to consider, but also it changes rapidly.
+There are “wicked problems” such as the impact of climate change and energy challenges that are too complex to identify and resolve.
+Wicked problems not only have many variables and stakeholders to consider, but they also change rapidly.
 These complex and difficult problems can no longer be solved by humans alone.
 Artificial intelligence (AI) can be used to find the optimal solution.

 To distribute power efficiently, it is necessary to predict the balance between energy demand and supply by combining various energy sources and costs.
-“Flexibility” is key to deal with complex problems with diverse variables, but renewable energy cannot respond flexibly because it depends on weather and seasons.
-Therefore, the power supply cannot be made 100% renewable energy.
+“Flexibility” is key to dealing with complex problems with diverse variables, but renewable energy cannot respond flexibly because it depends on weather and seasons.
+Therefore, the power supply cannot be made fully renewable.
 AI is used to compute optimal solutions for complex puzzles.

-There are still many technical, social and economic challenges in promoting renewable energy.
+There are still many technical, social, and economic challenges in promoting renewable energy.
 Technically, energy storage is still a challenge.
 In addition, there are privacy concerns about obtaining individual behavior and preferences to accurately predict supply and demand.
 However, new business models and innovations will emerge through the resolution of these issues.
 Professor Ketter runs an open source platform called Power Trading Agent Competition (Power TAC, www.powertac.org).
 Power TAC models complex power markets by autonomous machine-learning trading agents.
 This model considers the balance between electricity demand and supply in households and small businesses.
-Every year, a tournament is held to sophisticate the model, and various people, including startups, use the model.
+Every year, a tournament is held to make the model more sophisticated, and various people, including startups, use the model.
 Professor Ketter concluded his talk by calling on Japanese students and industries to participate in the tournament and the platform.

 In his closing remarks, Professor Hideaki Shiroyama of the University of Tokyo pointed out that cooperation between various academic fields and sectors will become increasingly important in order to promote such discussions.
-The Institute for Future Initiatives in the University of Tokyo has research units related to energy and AI, but each of them has no specific point of contact at present.
-He concluded by suggesting that it is important to establish new agenda settings through these topics and to collaborate interdisciplinary and internationally.
+The Institute for Future Initiatives in the University of Tokyo has research units related to energy and AI, but none of them has any specific point of contact at present.
+He concluded by suggesting that it is important to establish new agenda settings through these topics and to collaborate interdisciplinarily and internationally.